PoisedAzural/alx-pre_course/README.md

-This thing don do me sege
+This thing don do me sege gan ni